gamesbook/pyprototypr/docs/core_shapes.rst

       The Arc has the following properties:

-      - origin is at x-position 1cm and at y-position 1cm
+      - origin is at x-position `1` cm and at y-position `1` cm
-      - the secondary x-position and y-position are at 3cm and 2cm
+      - the secondary x-position and y-position are at `3` cm and `2` cm
 ===== ======

 Bezier
 ~~~~~~
 `↑ <shapeIndex_>`_

+A Bezier is a curve that has inflection points, allowing it to "bend".

 Example 1.
 ++++++++++